 Here are a few other examples of duplicated projects:

-• Multiple farm animal sanctuaries located in the same region
+- Multiple farm animal sanctuaries located in the same region

-• Vegan cookbooks competing for the same niche
+- Vegan cookbooks competing for the same niche

-• Vegan blogs and Instagram feeds
+- Vegan TikToks and Instagram accounts

 In the 1990s, there were still huge gaps within the vegan cooking literature that needed to be filled.
 But now we’ve got hundreds of great vegan cookbooks in the marketplace.
-These include dozens of great general reference cookbooks, countless books devoted to easy recipes, and several books apiece for top cuisines like Italian, Mexican, and Indian food.
-Shoot, we even have a half-dozen cookbooks devoted to vegan ice cream, and another half-dozen devoted to vegan cheeses.
+These include dozens of general reference cookbooks, countless books devoted to easy recipes, and several books apiece for top cuisines like Italian, Mexican, and Indian food.
+Shoot, we even have a half-dozen cookbooks devoted to vegan ice cream, and another half-dozen titles devoted to vegan cheeses.

-And don’t get me started on blogs and Instagram feeds.
+And don’t get me started on TikToks and Instagram feeds.
 Granted, it takes very little to keep an Instagram feed going, so if this is just something you do for fun, then I’m all for it.
 But know there are already hundreds of people posting vegan food porn to Instagram.
 There’s a flood of vegan food photography competing for a limited number of eyeballs.

-I’m not saying it’s impossible to make a dent in the universe through writing a new vegan cookbook, starting a sanctuary, or creating a vegan blog or Instagram feed.
+I’m not saying it’s impossible to make a dent in the universe through writing a new vegan cookbook, starting a sanctuary, or creating an Instagram feed.
 I’m just saying that there’s lots of competition and therefore a high chance of duplicating labor.
 For most people, it’s therefore far wiser to choose a form of activism with plenty of virgin territory, which will render duplication of labor unlikely.
 One form of activism—local activism—stands out in this regard and offers plenty of untapped opportunities to make a great difference.

 Local Vegan & Animal Rights Activism